peterbrittain/asciimatics/doc/source/io.rst

     Screen.wrapper(demo)

-You can also use the :py:obj:`.ManagedScreen` class either as a function decorator or the `with` keyword:
+You can also use the :py:obj:`.ManagedScreen` class as a function decorator to achieve the same thing as the above.
+For example:

-1. Use it as a method decorator.
-Note that I use `screen=None` in this example to prevent linting errors:

 .. code-block:: python